National

 • Gordana Dimeska

-• Ms Katina Aleksovska
+• Katina Aleksovska

 • Neurology resident, University Clinic of Neurology, Skopje, North Macedonia, Board member of the Macedonian Stroke Association